The Temple Yew Keng of the Nine Emperor Gods Festival of Charn Mao Hern Kew Huang Keng

-Afterwards, the ceremonial party headed towards the main altar area of the altar station, and after a round of can bai the urn-bearer (lou zhu, 炉主) set the urn down on the table (Figure 93).
-The urn-bearer then added sandalwood, which was brought from the temple, into the urn that belonged to the altar station (Figure 94) followed by into the temple’s own urn.
+Afterwards, the ceremonial party headed towards the main altar area of the altar station, and after a round of can bai the censer-master (lou zhu, 炉主) set the small censer down on the table (Figure 93).
+The censer-master then added sandalwood, which was brought from the temple, into the censer that belonged to the altar station (Figure 94) followed by the altar station adding their sandalwood into the temple’s own censer.

 According to a temple member, the exchange of sandalwood represented the paying of respects to the local altar station from the main temple.
 After the exchange of sandalwood, the palanquins charged thrice towards the altar to pay respects to the local station.

-Subsequently, joss sticks were offered to the local altar station by the urn-bearer.
-With the help of several other temple members, the joss sticks were inserted one by one in a circle formation in the urn.
+Subsequently, joss sticks were offered to the local altar station by the censer-master.
+With the help of several other temple members, the joss sticks were inserted one by one in a circle formation in the censer.
 As accorded by a temple member, this circular formation symbolises a full circle (圆满).
 Next, the Yew Kampong entourage made their three bows of respect to the local altar station.

 Immediately, after the three bows were performed, the palanquins began to jostle while the joss sticks were being collected from the accompanying followers of the Yew Kampong entourage.
 The visitation of the first Kampong location was almost completed with the exchange of fruit basket and handshakes as depicted in Figures 95 and 96.
 The Yew Kampong for the first destination finally concludes with the three charges of the palanquins towards the altar.
 The above Yew Kampong procedure is repeated at the other designated locations.